 Oxygenated Gasoline Control Areas

-The following are oxygenated gasoline control areas until October 31, 2007: Clackamas, Multnomah, Washington and Yamhill Counties.
+The requirement to use oxygenated fuel may be triggered in the future by the contingency plan provisions of one of Oregon’s CO maintenance plans adopted by the Environmental Quality Commission.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]